prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/Unity Facebook SDK.md

 ```

-Now, if you run your scene you should see after a second or two the *connectionInfoField* will show that you have been connected to GameSparks.
+Now, if you run your scene, you should see after a second or two the *connectionInfoField* will show that you have been connected to GameSparks:

 ![](img/UnityFB/18.png)